Virgula0/H.D.S/raspberry-pi/README.md

 Make sure the following requirements are met before building and running the daemon:

 > [!IMPORTANT]
-> The daemon requires `libpcap0.8-dev` to be installed on your system.
+> The daemon requires `libpcap0.8-dev` to be installed on your system, even if you're using compiled binaries from releases.

 > [!IMPORTANT]
 > The file `/etc/machine-id` must exist on your machine.